 According to them, these items are absolutely necessary.
-Their reasoning includes the caloric density of alcoholic beverages as well as the mental and emotional boost, often critical to completing a long and grueling day on the trail.
+Their reasoning includes the mental and emotional boost, often critical to completing a long and grueling day on the trail.

 Some highly recommended trail drinks and snacks include a flask filled with tequila or aged scotch, a bag of potato chips, maybe some homemade jerky or whatever booze/fuel combo required to complete the hike.